-◆ How long is the peroxidase labeled protein stable?
+◆ How long is the alkaline phosphatase labeled protein stable?

 The stability depends on the protein itself.
 In the case of labeling for goat IgG, the labeled IgG is stable at 4°C for 2 months.
-However, for longer storage, add equal volume of glycerol to the sample solution and store at -20°C.
+However, for longer storage, please store at -20°C.

-Can I use this kit for other proteins?
+◆ Can I use this kit for other proteins or peptides?